And then just start IDE's remote debugger to listening on port 8998

 “If two objects are equal, then calling hashCode() on both objects must return the same value”.

-Now the question that should come into your mind is that; is it necessary that the above statement should always be true?
+Now the question that will come into your mind is that; is it necessary that the above statement should always be true?

 To answer the above question, let us consider the two situations,